rjcorwin/backbonejs-apps-explained-in-drupalese/README.md

 - Declare a Model's schema, create associated edit and view pages.

-## @todo Example 4: Views module, meet Backbone Collections
+## @todo Example 4: Queries in the Views module, meet Backbone Collections
 - Create a Backbone Collection and its associated View page.